uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 ## Overview

 This guidance explains how you can integrate your software with our APIs.
-It provides examples of how they fit into various end-to-end user journeys to enable individuals and their agents, where authorised, to meet their obligations after they have signed up to Making Tax Digital.
-Under Making Tax Digital, making your final declaration is the last step of reporting your income to HMRC and filing your Self Assessment tax return.
+It provides examples of how they fit into various end-to-end user journeys to enable individuals and their agents, where authorised, to meet their obligations after they have signed up to Making Tax Digital (MTD).

-For more information about eligibility, sign-up and how customers will use Making Tax Digital for Income Tax, refer to [Making Tax Digital for Income Tax step by step guidance (GOV.UK)](https://www.gov.uk/guidance/use-making-tax-digital-for-income-tax).
+For more information about eligibility, sign-up and how customers will use MTD, refer to [Making Tax Digital for Income Tax step by step guidance (GOV.UK)](https://www.gov.uk/guidance/use-making-tax-digital-for-income-tax).

-HMRC's vision for Making Tax Digital (MTD) for Income Tax is to allow individuals to fulfil their income tax obligations entirely through compatible software whilst still being fully responsible for the data that is submitted.
+HMRC's vision for Making Tax Digital for Income Tax is to allow individuals to fulfil their income tax obligations entirely through compatible software whilst still being fully responsible for the data that is submitted.
 Customers will be able to:

 - maintain a digital record of their tax affairs
 - submit quarterly updates of income and expenditure